 *****Supervision: it is essential to check with your particular course about the requirements of supervision and supervisors.
 With this placement, supervision will be in-house and as such, to avoid confusion, cases should not be co-supervised by, for example, a course tutor.
 Our current supervisors work with a range of theoretical orientations - check your course requirements for supervisors' qualifications, core training requirements, etc.

-We welcome approaches from Course Directors/Tutors to discuss the placement opportunities on offer and the eligibility criteria and we are happy to arrange pre-placement visits to the UCS.
+We welcome approaches from Course Directors/Tutors to discuss the placement opportunities on offer and the eligibility criteria and we are happy to arrange pre-placement visits to the Counselling Service.

-Once you have checked with your course that we, as the placement provider, meet ALL the course requirements, and that you meet the criteria to be eligible (you will need to phone the UCS for an informal discussion to check), then you can begin the application process:
+Once you have checked with your course that we, as the placement provider, meet ALL the course requirements, and that you meet the criteria to be eligible (you will need to phone the Counselling Service for an informal discussion to check), then you can begin the application process:

 - Request an application form - from May onwards (see above)